 The undeniable merit of George Crum and of all those who sold potato chips in Saratoga Springs, was to transform this simple food into a true cultural phenomenon, making it famous worldwide.

+eorge Crum was born in 1824 in Saratoga County (State of New York).
+It is known for certain that his mother was a Native American, but there are still doubts about the father: some say that he was of European origin, some others African.
 George began to make a living as a guide and as a hunter, supplying local restaurants with game and fish.
 One of his most important customers was the famous Hotel San Souci, where some years later he started to cook as an apprentice.
 In 1854 he worked with his sister ‘Aunt Katie’ at the Moon’s Lake House: it is said that this is the place where he invented potato chips.
 In 1860 he opened in Storey Hill (near Malta, NY) his restaurant: the ‘Crum’s’.
 Its customers included some of the most important people of the time.

-The places of George Crum.
+The restaurants of George Crum.

 Three places have great importance in the life of George Crum:

-1) The San Souci, one of the most important hotels in Saratoga Springs during the Nineteenth Century.
+1) The Hotel San Souci, one of the most important in Saratoga Springs during the Nineteenth Century.
 He started supplying its restaurant with fish and game and then worked in its kitchens as an apprentice cook.

 2) The Moon’s Lake House, where he worked as a cook.
 Legend says that here he invented the potato chips.

-3) The Crum’s: his restaurant, founded in 1860.
+3) The Crum’s: his own restaurant, founded in 1860.

 The Hotel San Souci.